kovidgoyal/kitty/docs/graphics-protocol.rst

     <ESC>_Ga=p,U=1,i=<image_id>,c=<columns>,r=<rows><ESC>\

+The creation of the placement need not be a separate escape code, it can be combined with ``a=T`` to both transmit and create the virtual placement with a single code.

 The image will eventually be fit to the specified rectangle, its aspect ratio preserved.
 Finally, the image can be actually displayed by using the placeholder character, encoding the image ID in its foreground color.
 The row